Mlindens/LEGO_Analysis/README.md

 # LEGO Analysis

+This dataset contains LEGO sets released from 1970 to 2022, including details on each set's theme, pieces, recommended age, retail price, and image.

 This analysis intends to find the answers to the following questions:

 * How many LEGO sets have been released since 1970?
 Is there a noticable trend?